 The newly discovered Standard Model Higgs-like resonance at the large hadron collider (LHC) has opened a new chapter for high energy physics.
-The RunII of LHC is being analysed and Run III will start soon.
-A new era of accurate measurements possibly leading to discoveries in particle physics is on herald.
-In addition the world of high-energy physics wide future projects of energy frontier, like ILC, FCC, CEPC and SPPC, etc., have taken this opportunity to leap forward and have been actively developed.
+The Run II of LHC is being analysed and Run III will start soon.
+A new era of accurate measurements possibly leading to discoveries in particle physics has arrived.
+In addition, the worldwide future projects of particle physics at the energy frontier, like ILC, FCC, CEPC and SPPC, etc., have taken this opportunity to leap forward and have been actively developed.

 To correctly predict and then interpret the results found at colliders, we need comprehend all relevant and complex physics to the most precision so as to make the discovery possible.
 To reach this goal, Monte-Carlo tools play an indispensable role to determine these subatomic processes accurately.
 Starting from a Lagrangian, it is now possible for theorists as well as for experimentalists, to automatically compute matrix elements and generate events at the parton level for any process of interest at present and future colliders.
 Once interfaced to parton shower programs, such as HERWIG and Pythia, and then to detector simulation package (DELPHES), such events provide accurate simulations of high-energy collisions.

 In order to meet the strong demands from promising PhD students and young post-docs interested in particle physics and to foster a new generation of physicists in collider physics, we organize a five-day school on MC tools for collider physics, FeynRules/MadGraph School on Collider Phenomenology at University of Science and Technology of China (USTC), in Hefei, Anhui Province, from Nov/19-23 2018.

 The school is jointly supported by University of Science and Technology of China and Institute of High Energy Physics of Chinese Academy of Sciences.